March 24, 2013

 Also worked in the production departments for ESPN, and the Rochester Red Wings (Triple-A affiliate of the Minnesota Twins).

-2009 graduate of Arizona State University: Bachelor of Arts degrees in Journalism and Mass Communication with a concentration in print from the Walter Cronkite School of Journalism and Mass Communication, and English with a concentration in literature from the School of Liberal Arts & Sciences.
+2009 graduate of Arizona State University: Bachelor of Arts degrees in Journalism and Mass Communication with a concentration in print from the Walter Cronkite School of Journalism and Mass Communication, and English with a concentration in literature from the College of Liberal Arts & Sciences.

 You changed your photo, girl...lol